-This result is applied to the bipartite graph $G_{Q}$, inferring that
+This result was applied to the bipartite graph $G_{Q}$, inferring that

-\begin{proposition} The cardinality of a minimum chain decomposition of $Q$ is equal to $n$ minus the quantity $vc(G_{Q})$ defined above. \end{proposition}
+\begin{proposition} The cardinality of a minimum chain decomposition of $Q$ is equal to $n-vc(G_{Q})$, where $vc(G_{Q})$ is the vertex cover number of the split graph $G_{Q}$. \end{proposition}

-Finally, Fulkerson's proof of Dilworth's theorem concludes by showing that the latter quantity in the previous result is equal to the size of the largest antichain of $Q$.
+Finally, Fulkerson's proof of Dilworth's theorem concluded by showing that $n-vc(G_{Q})$ is equal to the size of the largest antichain of $Q$.

-We extend the definition of $k$-heapable sequences to general posets as follows: given integer $k\geq 1$ and poset $Q=(U,\leq)$ a subset $A$ of the base set $U$ is called {\it $k$-heapable} (or, equivalently, a {\it $k$-ary chain} of $Q$) if there exists a $k$-ary rooted tree $T$ and a bijection between $A$ and the vertices of $T$ such that for every $i,j\in A$, if $j$ is a descendant of $i$ in $T$ then $i<j$ in $Q$.
-We stress the fact that the notion of a $k$-ary chain is distinct from the notion of $k$-chain that appears in the statement of the Greene-Kleitman theorem \cite{greene1976structure}.
+We extend the definition of $k$-heapable sequences to general posets as follows: \begin{definition} Given integer $k\geq 1$ and poset $Q=(U,\leq)$ a subset $A$ of the ground set $U$ is called {\it $k$-heapable} (or, equivalently, a {\it $k$-ary chain} of $Q$) if there exists a $k$-ary rooted tree $T$ and a bijection between $A$ and the vertices of $T$ such that for every $i,j\in A$, if $j$ is a descendant of $i$ in $T$ then $i<j$ in $Q$. \end{definition}

+We stress the fact that the notion of a $k$-ary chain above is distinct from the notion of $k$-chain that appears in the statement of the Greene-Kleitman theorem (\cite{greene1976structure}).